Kim Seong-yoon: Samsung Lions

 Kim joined the Samsung Lions as a fourth round, 39th overall draft pick in 2017, right after graduating from Posco High School.
 In his sixth KBO game, against the SK Wyverns, Kim hit a two-run home run despite never hitting any home run in his high school career.

+In 2023, he had a career-high batting average of .314 and 18 steals.

+International

+Kim appeared in six baseball contests during the 2022 Asian Games, batting .222/.278/.333 in 18 at-bats, and winning a gold medal for South Korea.